Allen-Synthesis/EuroPi/software/contrib/pams.md

 | `k2`          | Scroll through allowed values for the current setting             |
 | `cv1` - `cv6` | Output signals.
 Configuration is explained below                  |

+If you accidentally press `b2` and enter edit mode, you can long-press `b2` to change menu levels and cancel the current operation, without modifying the setting you had selected.

 ## Menu Navigation

 Rotate `k1` to scroll through the current menu.
 Pressing and holding `b2` for 0.5s will